KangboLu/KangboLu/README.md

 ### Hi there 👋 I am Kangbo Lu

 🔭 I’m a Data Scientist.
-📘 I have a master degree of Data Science and Bachelor degree of Computer Science.
+📘 I have a Master degree of Data Science and a Bachelor degree of Computer Science.
 🌱 I’m currently working on Neo4j and Graph Machine Learning.
 📫 How to reach me:
 <p>